 Students will typically attend 12 hours of classes per week during semester plus scheduled workshops.
 A minimum of 30 hours per week of unscheduled study should be anticipated.

 Student will have access to a personalized online timetable.

-Required textbooks are provided at no additional cost.
+Required literature are provided at no additional cost.

-See the attached for an indicative list of the literature used in some of the 1st year modules of the programme:
+See the attached for an indicative list of the literature used in the modules of the programme: